Jamie Lowther-Pinkerton

 Anthony James Moxon Lowther-Pinkerton, LVO, MBE, DL (born 28 September 1960) is the former Private Secretary to the Duke and Duchess of Cambridge and to Prince Harry.
-He was appointed on 2 May 2005 and resigned as full-time Private Secretary with effect from September 2013, remaining for a single day a week in order to mentor and advise the younger staff who shall have to succeed him.
+He was appointed on 2 May 2005 and resigned as full-time Private Secretary with effect from September 2013, remaining for a single day a week in order to mentor and advise the younger staff who succeeded him.

-From 1979 to 1998 he was an officer in the British Army, serving with the Irish Guards and the Special Air Service (SAS), including in the first Gulf War, and in Colombia and the Balkans.
+From 1979 to 1998, he was an officer in the British Army.
+He served with the Irish Guards and the Special Air Service (SAS), including in the first Gulf War, and in Colombia and the Balkans.

 He is godfather to Prince George.

 Biography

 Early life

 Brought up in Alderton, Suffolk, he is descended from the Lowther landed gentry family, and shares a descent from the 1st Earl of Bessborough with his royal employers.
 He was educated at Eton College.

 His first career was in the British Army.
 He trained at the Royal Military Academy, Sandhurst in 1979, and joined the Irish Guards.
 Lowther-Pinkerton served with the 1st Battalion Irish Guards, but was attached to the Special Air Service (SAS) throughout his 20-year army career, where he was described as an especially capable officer.
 He retired from the Army in 1998.